Poche Centre for Indigenous Health Research Top-Up Scholarships

 Rules

-A domestic part-time student with carer’s responsibilities, a medical condition or a disability, which prevents them from studying full time may be eligible for scholarship consideration, on a case by case basis.
+A domestic part-time student with carer’s responsibilities, a medical condition or a disability, which prevents them from studying full-time may be eligible for scholarship consideration, on a case-by-case basis.

 If you are awarded a scholarship after commencement there will be no retrospective payments of this scholarship.